Attention-Aligned Reasoning for Large Language Models: Experiments

-Recent advances in reasoning capabilities have been dominated by reinforcement learning-enhanced ``thinking" models that employ extensive internal reasoning chains during inference.
+\paragraph{Comparison to RL-enhanced Reasoning Models} Recent advances in reasoning capabilities have been dominated by reinforcement learning-enhanced ``reasoning'' models that employ extensive internal reasoning chains during inference.
 However, these models are costly to fine-tune and require large-scale training data.
-This raises a question: \textit{Can non-reasoning LLMs combined with {\selfanchor} achieve competitive performance against reasoning models?} To investigate this question, we compare our method applied to non-reasoning LLMs against corresponding thinking models.
-Since thinking models typically require longer generated contexts to support their internal reasoning, we set 1.5x larger maximum token length than the non-reasoning models in our experiments.
+This raises a question: \textit{Can non-reasoning LLMs combined with {\selfanchor} achieve competitive performance against reasoning models?}

-Table~\ref{tab:thinking_comparison} presents our findings across mathematical reasoning, commonsense reasoning, and symbolic reasoning tasks.
-Remarkably, our method applied to non-thinking models achieves competitive or superior performance compared to RL-enhanced thinking models.
-Specifically, our approach closes the performance gap significantly with three arithmetic benchmarks in varying difficulties, achieving within 5\% difference of most thinking models; On commonsense reasoning tasks and BBH, \selfanchor\ exceeds thinking model performance on most benchmarks and LLMs.
+To investigate this question, we compare our method applied to non-reasoning LLMs against the corresponding reasoning models version.
+As illustrated in Table~\ref{tab:thinking_comparison}, applying {\selfanchor} to non-reasoning models achieves competitive or superior performance compared to RL-enhanced reasoning models on most benchmarks and models.
+Specifically, {\selfanchor} closes the performance gap significantly in three math benchmarks; On commonsense reasoning tasks and BBH, \selfanchor\ exceeds reasoning model performance on most benchmarks and LLMs.

-Noteably, we observe that thinking models demonstrate superior performance on tasks where corresponding non-reasoning models show poor baseline performance.
-For example, Llama3.1 and Phi-4-mini show large gaps on MATH, and Llama3.1 underperforms on AQuA and BBH.
-In these settings, post-training with reinforcement learning significantly boosts performance in areas where models previously performed poorly.
+Notably, reasoning models show advantages on tasks where the non-reasoning models have weak baseline performance.
+Specifically, Phi-4, Qwen3-4B, and Phi-4-mini show large gaps on MATH-500.
+We hypothesize that this pattern is largely attributable to reinforcement learning in post-training.
+RL is particularly effective for verifiable reasoning tasks such as mathematics, where correctness can be directly evaluated and used as a reliable learning signal~\citep{qwen3technicalreport,deepseekai2025deepseekr1incentivizingreasoningcapability}.
 In contrast, for tasks where non-reasoning models already demonstrate strong performance, reinforcement learning provides limited improvement.
 This pattern is also observed in \citet{kirk2023understanding}.
 Nevertheless, \selfanchor\ shows consistent performance improvements across all tasks and difficulty levels.